benbrastmckie/ModalHistory/README.md

 Students taking the course for credit may choose between the _formal track_ which fulfills the logic requirement and the _historical track_ which does not.
 Add a star to this repository so that I can see who is taking the course.

+Each week will have a file for notes which I will populate in advance of each class.
+Presenters for each week will be asked to contribute to revising these notes to include their presentation topics.

-Although optional for the _historical track_ I will be expanding these [Logic Notes](https://github.com/benbrastmckie/LogicNotes) for this course.
+Although optional for the _historical track_ I will be revising and expanding these [Logic Notes](https://github.com/benbrastmckie/LogicNotes) for this course.
 The material presented here will not be the focus of the seminar meetings, though certain core topics relevant to both tracks will be covered in an accessible manner.
 If you are looking for further background in propositional and first-order logic, the [ForAllX textbook](https://github.com/benbrastmckie/ForAllX) provides an introduction.